Zamiell/publish-deno/README.md

-# publish-npm
+# publish-deno

-This is a script to publish the Node project in the current directory to NPM.
+This is a script to publish the Deno project in the current directory.

 <br />

 ## Usage

 ```
-pip install --upgrade publish-npm
+pip install --upgrade publish-deno
-cd [DIR_OF_NPM_PROJECT]
+cd [DIR_OF_DENO_PROJECT]
-publish-npm
+publish-deno
 ```